xantos008/Avalanche-Elixir-Phoenix/README.md

 NOTICE: Some names can be different from your app's names.
 Make sure you replace it for used names if necessary

 `confirmedUserRef` - email and referral code are required - This function tells us that user confirmed invitation from his referrer.
-Usually called after registration.
+Usually called immediately after registration.

-`updateReferralEmail` - email reauired - Call it after `confirmedUserRef` or if you have email confirmation, do `updateReferralEmail` after email was confirmed.
+`updateReferralEmail` - email required - Call it after `confirmedUserRef` or if you have email confirmation, do `updateReferralEmail` after email was confirmed.
 This function will replace referral email for email in use.

-`setPremiumEvent` - email required - This function tells us that user reached premium goal for your project
+`setPremiumEvent` - email required - This function tells us that user reached premium conversion goal for your project.
+This can be the moment when you've received payment.
+Another option is to handle this externally via an integration.
+We can provide support for that.

 # Thank you!